collective/collective.ifttt/docs/_build/html/_sources/index.rst.txt

 Welcome to collective.ifttt!
 ============================================

+Welcome to collective.ifttt's documentation.

+Start with :ref:`tutorial <tutorial-label>` to get an overview of Plone ifttt applets.

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-    intro
    tutorial
-    tutorial/Enable RSS feed on Plone

-Welcome to collective.ifttt's documentation.
-And get started to play with Plone's ifttt applets.
+   tutorial/Enable_RSS_feed_on_Plone